mhogrefe/malachite/malachite-lints/README.md

 Flags a path that names an item of a Malachite crate starting from the crate root, such as `malachite_nz::natural::Natural::from(k)` or the type `malachite_q::Rational`, anywhere but in a `use` item.
 House style is to import the item and refer to it by name.
 Only paths rooted at a `malachite*` crate are flagged: `crate::` paths have legitimate uses (a module re-exporting a platform constant under the same name cannot import it), and `std`/`core` paths are out of scope.
 Paths written by macros are skipped.
 Applies everywhere, tests and doctests included.

+### `redundant_crate_prefix`

+Flags a path that reaches another crate through `crate::`, such as `use crate::malachite_base::num::basic::traits::Zero;`.
+The prefix is not needed: the path compiles only because the crate root declares `extern crate malachite_base;`, which puts the crate at `crate::malachite_base` as well as under its own name.
+Write `malachite_base::...` instead.
+A `use` item with a braced list is reported once. `crate::` paths to the crate's own items are not flagged, even in the crate root where the prefix could be dropped.
+Applies everywhere.

 ### `runtime_literal_conversion`